gohugoio/hugo/content/templates/output-formats.md

 mediaType = "text/html"
 ```

-**Note** that for the above to work, you also need to add an`outputs` definition in your site config.
+**Note** that for the above to work, you also need to add an `outputs` definition in your site config.

-## Output Formats
+## Output Format Definitions

-Given a media type and some additional configuration, you get an `Output Format`:
+Given a media type and some additional configuration, you get an **Output Format**.

 This is the full set of Hugo's built-in output formats: